 We are a clinical-stage biopharmaceutical company with a limited operating history.
-Pharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
-To date, we have focused primarily on developing our lead product candidate, CPI-444, which is currently our only product candidate that has undergone clinical development, and researching additional product candidates.
+Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
+To date, we have focused primarily on developing our lead product candidate, CPI-444, and researching additional product candidates.
 We have incurred significant operating losses since we were founded in January 2014 and have not yet generated any revenue from sales.
 If our product candidates are not approved, we may never generate any revenue.
-We incurred a net loss of \$36.4 million and \$31.3 million for the years ended December 31, 2016 and 2015, respectively, and \$16.0 million and \$6.3 million for the three months ended March 31, 2017 and 2016, respectively.
-We had an accumulated deficit of \$83.9 million as of March 31, 2017.
-We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase as we continue our development of, seek regulatory approval for and begin to commercialize CPI-444, and as we develop other product candidates.
+We incurred a net loss of \$55.7 million, \$36.4 million and \$31.3 million for the years ended December 31, 2017, 2016 and 2015, respectively and \$14.3 million and \$16.0 million for the three months ended March 31, 2018 and 2017, respectively.
+We had an accumulated deficit of \$137.8 million as of March 31, 2018.
+We expect to continue to incur losses for the foreseeable future, and we anticipate these losses will increase as we continue our development of, seek regulatory approval for and begin to commercialize CPI-444 and CPI-006, and as we develop other product candidates.
 Even if we achieve profitability in the future, we may not be able to sustain it in subsequent periods.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' equity and results of operations.